-- Do I enjoy working and learning on my own?
+- Do I enjoy working through learning activities independently?

-- Do I have basic computer skills: word processing, Internet browsing, e-mail (including sending and receiving attachments)?
+- Do I have basic computer skills: word processing, internet browsing, e-mail, changing a file type, downloading, and uploading files?

 - Do I know how to work my computer's operating system?
 Can I connect to my Internet Service Provider?